 More efficiency would be gained by wiring the 12AT7 heater to 12.6V and using 8 D cells (or two lantern batteries) in series.
-This means only 150mA heater current so the internal resistance of the battery has less effect.
+This means only 150mA heater current, so the internal resistance of the battery has less effect.

 The regeneration control shown uses a 1K pot as per the third method, but instead of providing it with 3V from the B+ using a 47K resistor (and thus wasting 3mA), we get the 3V from the 6V supply via a 1K resistor instead.
 The 3mA drain from the A+ battery is insignificant.
-As mentioned previously, this is no longer the preferred method of regeneration control.

 Note that the power on/off switch is only in series with the heater battery.
 A second switch is not needed for the B+ battery, as no plate current will flow with the heater not energised.
 However, if you don't like the effect of the radio slowly dying as you turn it off, then use a double pole switch and cut off the B+ as well.

 The sensitivity is higher than the Fremodyne.
 I'm using my set with two telescopic aerials of the TV kind.
 From my home in the Blue Mts, I can easily get all the Sydney, Wollongong, and Gosford mainstream stations with minimal noise.
 Distances are typically 80-100km or more.
 Quite a few community stations are receivable but with noise.
-I can get 2ST from the Southern Highlands with quite a bit of noise as well as some Newcastle stations.
+I can get 2ST from the Southern Highlands with quite a bit of noise as well as some Newcastle stations (135km distant).
 Taking it in the car from the Blue Mts. to Bendigo, I was able to receive stations all the way.
 Shepparton's 3SR was receivable well over the border into NSW.

 How the receiver is tuned and the regeneration control is operated has a huge bearing on the maximum sensitivity.
-Remember that slope detection is being used for FM, so the receiver can never be tuned to the centre of the carrier where max. sensitivity, and least noise occurs, (one disadvantage of the super regen approach on FM).
+Remember that slope detection is being used for FM, so the receiver can never be tuned to the centre of the carrier where max. sensitivity, and least noise occurs, (one disadvantage of the super-regen approach on FM).
 This is why the receiver will work much better on AM.